dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 # Secrets and Configs

 Use secret and config values to pass access credentials and configure or fine-tune your pipelines without the need to modify your code.
-When done right you'll be able to run the same pipeline script during development and in production.
+When done correctly, you'll be able to run the same pipeline script during development and in production.

 **Configs**:

   - Configs refer to non-sensitive configuration data.
 These are settings, parameters, or options that define the behavior of a data pipeline.
-  - They can include things like file paths, database hosts and timeouts, API urls, performance settings, or any other settings that affect the pipeline's behavior.
+  - They can include things like file paths, database hosts and timeouts, API URLs, performance settings, or any other settings that affect the pipeline's behavior.

 **Secrets**: